Doanhkma/ChatApp/README.md

 # ChatApp
-1. install Xampp and startup
+1. Install Xampp and startup
-2. in MySQL server, import sql file to DB ChatApp2
+2. In MySQL server, import sql file to DB ChatApp2
-3. move 'ChatApp' folder to C:\\xampp\htdocs
+3. Move 'ChatApp' folder to C:\\xampp\htdocs
 4. Running with localhost